 Sometimes, the best affiliates are customers who swear by your products.
 Again, people who genuinely believe in and are passionate about a certain niche or product are likely to naturally produce authentic, quality content.

 Therefore, it's worth considering creating and promoting stories about customers who have become affiliates.
-This strategy can be an effective way to attract more quality affiliates for your program, and add a human element to your promotions:
+This strategy can be an effective way to attract more quality affiliates to your program and add a human element to your promotions:

 Put simply, a customer-to-affiliate success story demonstrates someone's path going from the consumer to the seller/representative.
 These success stories can persuade those who are on the fence about affiliate marketing.
 They can also serve as a motivation tool for current affiliates.